B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifySpuriousGenes.rst

     Action: Action to be taken (Join, Choice, Drop or Add).
     #: Separates each cluster of loci.

-This file can be used as the input of the `CreateSchemaStructure`.
-The annotated version of this file can not.
+This is the main output file as it can be used as the input of the `CreateSchemaStructure`.
+It is adviced to annotate this file usinf the argument `--annotations` in order to more easily review and confirm the resulting clusters and actions.
+For this process the user can consult the previews files as well as proteome and functional annotations.

+Some loci are in single clusters and with action "Drop".
+In these cases these loci were inserted in a cluster with one other loci both marked "Join" but due to low frequency this one will be dropped, and the other loci will be changed into "Add".
+To check the full cluster relationships consult the `related_matches.tsv` file.

 ..
 Note::
-    Before passing the recommendation file to the CSS module make sure there are no 'Choice' in the action column.
+    Before passing the recommendation file to the `CreateSchemaStructure` module make sure there are no "Choice" in the action column.
+After review the clusters the user should change these actions into "Join", "Drop" or "Add".